 As the demands for online and social content continue to grow — and resources in many newsrooms continue to shrink — many reporters are under pressure to gather their own video, audio, infographics and other assets to accompany their reporting.
 If your nonprofit can gather and provide those assets ahead of time, you are more likely to find success.

-Journalist and nonprofit media relations expert Antionette Kerr and I will soon provide an in-depth guide about how nonprofits can succeed in the modern media world in our forthcoming book, Modern Media Relations for Nonprofits (Pre-order available now).
+Journalist and nonprofit media relations expert Antionette Kerr and I provide an in-depth guide about how nonprofits can succeed in the modern media world in our book, Modern Media Relations for Nonprofits.

 In the meantime, if you’re serious about getting your nonprofit’s story told in the media with greater frequency, you’d be wise to digest insights from the reporters themselves.